MicroEJ/Tool-Sonar/README.md

 ### Configuration
 Open the [sonarAnalysis.ant](scripts/sonarAnalysis.ant) file, edit it to match the project you want to analyze:
-- pathelement location,
+- `sonar.projectBaseDir`: the location to find the projects to analyse.
-- sonar.projectName,
+- `sonar.projectName`: the project's name.
-- sonar.projectKey,
+- `sonar.projectOrg`: the project's organisation.
-- sonar.projectVersion.
+- `sonar.projectVersion`: the project's version.

 ## Usage
 ### Launch an analysis